opieters/mac_update/README.md

 mac_update
 ==========

-Update command line programmes with just running one script.
+Update command line programmes by running a single script.

-**The use is fully responsible for any actions performed by the script.
-The repository owner, not it's contributors can be held responsible for any damage or file loss to your system.**
+**The user is fully responsible for any actions performed by the script.
+The repository owner, nor it's contributors can be held responsible for any damage or file loss to your system.**

 Installation
 ------------

 1. Open Terminal (`CMD-SPACE` + terminal)
-2. Go to the location you want the script to be installed (e.g. `~/Documents/mac_update`).
+2. Go to the location you want the script to install (e.g. `~/Documents/mac_update`).
 3. Download the files: `git clone https://github.com/opieters/mac_update.git`
-4. Make script executable: `chmod +x mac_update.sh`
+4. Make script executable: `chmod +x mac_update`
 5. Print the current directory out: `pwd` (save this for later!)
 6. Add the install location to your path:
     1. Go to Home directory: `cd ~`